 1.0 New Rhode Island Works Administration Position.
-The Department requests \$0.1 million and authorization for 1.0 full-time equivalent Supervising Eligibility Technician to assist in the field offices with applications and eligibility determinations for the Rhode Island Works program.
-The request includes \$44,519 from both general revenues and federal funds and assumes the position will be filled for 85 percent of the fiscal year, though the position remains vacant as of December 7, 2012.
+The Department requested \$0.1 million and authorization for 1.0 full-time equivalent Supervising Eligibility Technician to assist in the field offices with applications and eligibility determinations for the Rhode Island Works program.
+The request includes \$44,519 from both general revenues and federal funds and assumes the position will be filled for 85 percent of the fiscal year, though the position remained vacant as of December 7, 2012.
 It appears the Department is using turnover savings from other positions in the program to fund this position.
-The Governor's recommendation does not include authorization or funding for this position, noting the significant unfilled vacancies in this division.
+The Governor's recommendation did not include authorization or funding for this position, noting the significant unfilled vacancies in this division.
+The Assembly concurred.

 Rhode Island Works Program Administration - All Other Staffing.
-The Department requests \$0.2 million less for salary and benefit expenses for Rhode Island Works administration.
+The Department requested \$0.2 million less for salary and benefit expenses for Rhode Island Works administration.
 This includes \$20,665 less from general revenues and \$123,078 less from federal funds.
 The request shifts federally matched expenses to the state only account and assumes additional turnover, which is partially used to fund the new position previously discussed.

-The Governor recommends \$0.4 million more than requested, including \$0.1 million more from general revenues for the Department to fill some of its approximately 20 vacant positions within the Rhode Island Works administrative program.
+The Governor recommended \$0.4 million more than requested, including \$0.1 million more from general revenues for the Department to fill some of its approximately 20 vacant positions within the Rhode Island Works administrative program.
 The recommendation also removes authorization for 2.0 currently vacant positions.
+The Assembly included general revenue turnover savings of \$0.4 million based on the projected expenditures included in the Department's third quarter report.

-Rhode Island Works Grants.
-The Department requests \$1.0 million more from federal funds for training and work activities for program recipients.
+Rhode Island Works Program Grants.
+The Department requested \$1.0 million more from federal funds for training and work activities for program recipients.
 The Department entered into contracts for on-the-job training grants, plans to fund contracts to improve its clients' life skills and job readiness, and has plans for training and guidance to help workers improve their ability to work with families of disabled individuals.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Rhode Island Works Program Administration - Other Operations.
-The Department requests \$0.2 million less than enacted for Rhode Island Works program administration expenses.
+The Department requested \$0.2 million less than enacted for Rhode Island Works program administration expenses.
 This includes \$30,902 less from general revenues and \$165,875 less from federal funds.
 The request includes increased expenditures for lease and security expenses in the field offices, printing and various maintenance expenses while postage expenditures are reduced by \$0.3 million, reflecting a decrease in the estimated amount of required mailings.
-The Department indicates it inadvertently omitted expenditures of \$0.2 million from federal funds.
-The Governor recommends \$40,833 more than requested, including \$39,229 in medical benefit savings shifted to miscellaneous operating expenses, \$1,536 for computer maintenance expenses and \$68 more for the services of a notary public.
+The Department indicated it inadvertently omitted expenditures of \$0.2 million from federal funds.
+The Governor recommended \$40,833 more than requested, including \$39,229 in medical benefit savings shifted to miscellaneous operating expenses, \$1,536 for computer maintenance expenses and \$68 more for the services of a notary public.
+The Assembly concurred.

 1.0 New Child Care Administration Supervisor.
-The Department requests \$0.1 million for 1.0 new supervisor position for FY 2013.
-This includes \$44,519 from both general revenues and federal funds and assumes the position will be vacant for 15 percent of the year; however, as of December 18, the position has not yet been filled.
+The Department requested \$0.1 million for 1.0 new supervisor position for FY 2013.
+This includes \$44,519 from both general revenues and federal funds and assumes the position will be vacant for 15 percent of the year; however, as of December 18, the position had not yet been filled.
 The Governor's recommendation does not include authorization or funding for this position.
+The Assembly concurred.